CEXTBurmawala/notes/programing_app/external_form_title.md

-## External Capture form Title
+## External Capture Form Title

-To change the title displayed on the external capture form, change the "newCapture" value in the file `entities/externalcapture/index.js`
+To change the title displayed on the external capture form, change the "newCaption" value in the file `entities/externalcapture/index.js`

 ***